Medicare

 The amount Medicare will pay for a hospital stay is based on a patient’s diagnosis and whether hospital care is medically necessary.
 Once a doctor has decided it is no longer medically necessary for a patient to remain hospitalized, the person will be discharged.

 If the patient or family disagrees with the decision to discharge the patient, they can appeal before leaving a hospital or other skilled care facilities.
-To appeal, contact KEPRO (page 127), Tennessee’s Medicare Quality Improvement Organization, for information and assistance in starting the appeal process within the time allowed.
-You may have to insist on your right to appeal.
+To appeal, contact KEPRO (page 131), Tennessee’s Medicare Quality Improvement Organization, for information and assistance in starting the appeal process within the time allowed.
+One may have to insist on the right to appeal.

 Part B: Medical Insurance

-Medicare Part B helps pay for medically necessary doctors’ care, out-patient therapies and hospital services, durable medical equipment, and some other medical services.
+Medicare Part B helps pay for medically necessary doctors’ care, outpatient care, durable medical equipment, home health care, some mental health services, and many preventative services.

 Part D: Prescription Drug Insurance